Christophe-github/FreeDrawing/Readme.md

 * Connect to the multiplayer server, join or create a room, and draw simultaneously with other people! 🧑🧑🧑

-Multiplayer with web server relies on websockets, thank to [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) for making this possible
+Multiplayer with web server relies on websockets, thanks to [Java-WebSocket](https://github.com/TooTallNate/Java-WebSocket) for making this possible

 ## Compatibility